Some aspects of the MBA application are slightly different for international applicants. This page provides guidance in these areas.

 Submit the Tippie Full-time MBA application online.
 Your essay responses, recommender contact information, and personal data are collected in the online application.

-You will be asked to submit official academic records (transcripts) as part of your application.
+You will be asked to submit unofficial academic records (transcripts) as part of your application.
+Official copies are required if you are offered admission.
 Academic records from non-U.S. or Canadian schools must bear the original stamp or seal and signature of a school officer (e.g., registrar or dean) and be sent directly from each institution attended.
 (See the Transcripts page for the address to which to mail your transcripts.)

 See Submitting Digital Transcripts for more information.